 A sequel or adaptation replaces a familiar character with an Expy who does something bad the original would not have done.
 This gives the writer more freedom, and leaves the original character free to potentially make future appearances without carrying that baggage.

 Distinct from the use of a Captain Ersatz to twist or satirize another creator's characters, this is when a creator uses a substitute for their own character, when they could have used the original.

 Compare Adaptational Villainy.

 - In Runaways, the Adjudicator is for all intents and purposes an expy of The Punisher. except that he Would Harm A Child.

 - Watchmen features a Cast of Expies of various superheroes originally published by Charlton Comics, such as Nite Owl instead of Blue Beetle.
 They behave in various unheroic ways, and one of them turns out to be the mastermind behind the conspiracy that drives the plot.

-- In The Dark Knight, Detectives Ramirez resembles a popular Gotham Police officer in the comics, Renee Montoya.
+- In The Dark Knight, Detective Ramirez resembles a popular Gotham Police officer in the comics, Renee Montoya.
 Ramirez turns out to be in the pay of Gotham's organized crime.

-- In Star Trek VI: The Undiscovered Country, Valeris is a younger female Vulcan who has a protegee-mentor relationship with Spock, like Saavik in two earlier movies.
+- In Star Trek VI: The Undiscovered Country, Valeris is a younger female Vulcan who has a protegee-mentor relationship with Spock, like Saavik did in three earlier movies.
 Valeris is revealed to be complicit in the conspiracy to derail the peace negotiations.

 - Batman: The Brave and the Bold: "The Criss Cross Conspiracy" features a crime-fighting "Bat Lady" named Katrina Moldoff, who closely resembles Kathy Kane, the original Bat-Woman in the comics.
 She goes off the rails and tries to kill the Riddler.